acammies/rht-labs-docs/README.md

 ### Microsoft Windows

+You will be adding several directories to the ***PATH*** environment variable.
+Follow the instructions at https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/ to edit the ***PATH*** environment variable on Windows 10.

 1. Download the 64-bit Node.js 8.x LTS Windows binary archive file from https://nodejs.org/dist/latest-v8.x/node-v8.14.0-win-x64.zip.

 Extract the zip file archive under a suitable folder in the ***C:\*** drive.
 Make sure that your directory name does not have any spaces in it.